azhu1223/dinner-is-servered/README.md

 ## Google Cloud

-Google cloud runs a VM instance containing the Docker conatiner specified in *docker/cloudbuild.yaml*.
-Please see the various files in the *docker* directory to gain a deeper understading of the Docker build process.
+Google cloud runs a VM instance containing the Docker container specified in *docker/cloudbuild.yaml*.
+Please see the various files in the *docker* directory to gain a deeper understanding of the Docker build process.

-Upon merging a branch to the main branch of the dinner-is-servered remote Gerrit repository (https://code.cs130.org/q/project:dinner-is-servered+branch:main), a build is started on Google Cloud.
+Upon merging a branch to the main branch of the dinner-is-servered remote [Gerrit repository](https://code.cs130.org/q/project:dinner-is-servered+branch:main), a build is started on Google Cloud.
 After merging a change, it is crucial to verify that the build succeeds and if not, to revert the change immediately.

-After a build has succeeded, it can be deployed by restatring the *web-server* web instance.
+After a build has succeeded, it can be deployed by restarting the *web-server* web instance.
 Once the server has restarted, it is reccommended to issue requests to the server's External IP (34.82.128.18) to verify that the server is running.